diiq/blog/_writing/software-is-an-omelette.markdown

 ## Mise en place

-Mise en place is the phrase for all the setup, all the preparation of ingredients, tools, and emotional poise necessary for work as a professional chef.
-It means "everything in it's place".
+*Mise en place* is the phrase for all the setup, all the preparation of ingredients, tools, and emotional poise necessary for work as a professional chef.
+It means "everything in its place".
 It's more satisfying and pretentious to leave it in French, so I shall.

 Mise en place is invisible because it's already been done.
 When you walk into a